 Furthermore, out of 34 Palestinian facilities in the West Bank and Gaza that provide functioning (good or poor) mammography service (see Table 6), only two undertake a number of daily tests that commensurate to their reported theoretical capacity (see Figure 8).
-Ninety percent of the mammography machines within all sectors show significant underutilization suggestive for a realistic opportunity to fill the coverage gap in screening and diagnostic services through well-defined referral system.
+Ninety percent of the mammography machines within all sectors show significant underutilization, suggesting the opportunity to fill the coverage gap in screening and diagnostic services through a well defined referral system.